 - Current to specify a total current flowing from the terminal.
 Enter the current I0 (SI unit: A).
 The default is 0 A for an open circuit. - Voltage to specify a fixed electric potential at the terminal.
 Enter the value of the electric potential V0 (SI unit: V).
-The default is 1 V. - Circuit to specify a terminal connected to an Electrical Circuit interface that models an external circuit. - Terminated to connect the terminal to an impedance that might represent a load or a transmission line.
-When Terminated is selected, the scattering parameters (S-parameters) are computed. - Enter a Terminal power $P_0$ (SI unit: W) to specify the input power at this terminal from the transmission line.
+The default is 1 V. - Circuit to specify a terminal connected to an Electrical Circuit interface that models an external circuit. - Power to specify a fixed electrical power for the terminal.
+The power is computed as the product of the terminal current and voltage and, in the frequency domain, is the cycle-averaged power.
+When Power is selected: - Enter a Terminal power P_0 (SI unit: W) to specify the input power at this terminal.
+The default is 1 W. - Terminated (power) to connect the terminal to an impedance that might represent a load or a transmission line.
+When Terminated (power) is selected, the scattering parameters (S-parameters) are computed. - Enter a Terminal power P_0 (SI unit: W) to specify the input power at this terminal from the transmission line.
 This excitation can be toggled using a terminal sweep.
 The default is 1 W. - Select an option from the Characteristic impedance from list to define the value of the impedance Physics interface (the default) or User defined.
-For Physics interface the Reference impedance $Z{ref}$ defined on the Settings window for the physics interface under Sweep Settings is used.
-For User defined enter a specific impedance $Z{ref}$ (SI unit: $\Omega$ ) for this terminal.
-The default is 50 $\Omega$ . - Power to specify a fixed electrical power for the terminal.
-The power is computed as the product of the terminal current and voltage and, in frequency domain, is the cycle-averaged power.
-When Power is selected: - Enter a Terminal power $P_0$ (SI unit: W) to specify the input power at this terminal.
-The default is 1 W.
+For Physics interface the Reference impedance $Z{\rm ref}$ defined in the Settings window for the physics interface under Sweep Settings is used.
+For User defined enter a specific impedance Z{ref} (SI unit: Ω) for this terminal.
+The default is 50 Ω .